zhfkt/ComplexCi/README.md

 ./newReinsertCollectiveInfluence.sh /home/network/model1.csv 2 500 0
 ```

 It means users are using the newReinsertCollectiveInfluence strategy for the input file model1.csv with parameter ballRadius 2.
-The output file only contain all nodes and 500 nodes will be deleted in a batch per updating CI values when the Complex Network collapses.
+The output file contain all nodes and 500 nodes will be deleted in a batch per updating CI values when the Complex Network collapses.

 ####  Directly use with Binary ComplexCi